nsenica/vlc-scs/README.md

 Once the script is running, it will automatically parse the channel list and schedule.
 There are three basic commands, trigger by key presses:

 * pressing "R" reloads the schedule and will update any upcoming scheduled recordings
+* pressing "L" lists current recordings and schedule
+* pressing "I" reinitialises channels and schedule
-* pressing "C" reloads the channel list
+* pressing "C" reloads the channel list (not implemented)
+* pressing "Q" exits the script (safely)
-* pressing "Q" exits the script
+* pressing "Q" twice exits the script immediatly (not recommended)